Polymarket/poly-market-maker/README.md

 ## poly-market-maker

-Market maker keeper for Polymarket's CLOB
+Market maker keeper for the Polymarket CLOB

 Requires:
 - Python 3.9.10